fuji-nakahara/fuji_markdown/README.md

 # FujiMarkdown

-Markdown processor for Japanese novels.
+FujiMarkdown is the dialect of Markdown supporting extensions for Japanese novels.
+This gem is built on [CommonMarker](https://github.com/gjtorikian/commonmarker), and inspired by [Mato](https://github.com/bitjourney/mato).

 ## Installation